Pardeep2842/Electricity-Billing-System/README.md

 ## 🧐 Abstract <a name = "abstract"></a>
-The purpose of Electricity Billing System is to automate the existing manual system by the help of computerized equipments and full-fledged computer software, fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easy accessing and manipulation of the same.
+The purpose of Electricity Billing System is to automate the existing manual system by the help of computerized equipments and full-fledged computer software, fulfill their requirements, so that their valuable data/information can be stored for a longer period with easy accessing and manipulation of the same.